rubyforgood/human-essentials/README.md

 ### Database Configuration
 This app uses PostgreSQL for all environments.
 You'll also need to create the `dev` and `test` databases, the app is expecting them to be named `diaper_dev` and `diaper_test`, respectively.
 This should all be handled with `rails db:setup`.
+Create a `database.yml` file on `config/` directory with your database configurations.
+You can also copy the existing file called `database.yml.example` as an example and just change the credentials.

 ## Seed the database
 From the root of the app, run `bundle exec rails db:seed`.
 This will create some initial data to use while testing the app and developing new features, including setting up the default user.